jackqcook/monte-carlo-simulation/README.md

 # monte-carlo-simulation
-Using Monte Carlo simulation to predict option prices
+Using Monte Carlo Simulations on a variety of finance related projects -portfolio projection
+-option pricing
+-risk